Wasp (Cumbria) Limited

 Benefits to the university

-- Applied knowledge of tidal and wave energy devices
+- Applied understanding of tidal and wave energy devices

-Developments and improvements are ongoing, along with a number of small scale prototype projects on a tidal range system, and alternative turbine design idea.
+Developments and improvements are ongoing, along with several small scale prototype projects on a tidal range system, and alternative turbine design idea.